cmohge1/lrbs-digital-editing-intro-2019/day4.md

 Some distinctions:

 1. New Bibliography (Greg, Bowers, Gaskell, Tanselle).
-2. Sociology of Text (McKenzie, McGann, Stillinger).
+2. Sociology of Text; Social Text (McKenzie, McGann, Stillinger, Siemens).
 3. Genetic editing (Zeller, Gabler, Hayford-Sealts, Bryant et al).

+For a refresher, consult the [TEI for Transcription slides](../TEI-documentary-transcription.pdf)

 ### Seminar 11: Using TEI to mark-up versions of texts with TextLab